-You can collect hazards (failure modes) and give a score (a rating) to them.
-The scoring and the evaluation of these scores need to be described in the risk evaluation and criteria for acceptance.
+You can collect hazards (failure modes) and give them a score (a rating).
+The scoring and evaluation of these scores need to be described in the risk evaluation and criteria for acceptance.
 What does individual scoring mean to the team?
-Is it acceptable, tolerable, intolerable?
+Is it acceptable, tolerable, or intolerable?
 For more details and an example, see below (Risk Analysis).

-Finally, the team needs to think about how to deal with risk mitigation actions, implementation, and verification of these actions and to review these risk mitigation actions induced new risks.
+Finally, the team needs to consider how to deal with risk mitigation actions, implementation, and verification of these actions and review these risk mitigation actions that induced new risks.

-There are numerous risk analysis techniques, and they are all allowed, and they all have advantages and disadvantages.
-It is essential is to ensure that all the hazards or failure modes are reviewed.
+There are numerous risk analysis techniques, and they are all allowed and have advantages and disadvantages.
+It is essential to ensure that all the hazards or failure modes are reviewed.
 So consider the following limited examples